 any claim of infringement is indeed incorrect (in error) and/or false; NEVER

 , send a Counter Notice simply as a means to have infringing material reinstated by 'forcing the claimants hand' - if the claims are true (material has

 been misappropriated) and a Counter Notice is filed in full knowledge of this the act becomes potentially perjurious, which would then give the Claimant grounds to take the matter further, and the service provider cause to perma-ban any accounts associated with the infringing materials [fn.#11].If they don't respond to my Counter Notice can my [content] still be taken down?

-If the Claimant still has issue with the material being used the next step would be for them to initiate court proceedings by serving a sopeana to the service provider/operator to fully identify the accused infringer.
+If the Claimant still has issue with the material being used the next step would be for them to initiate court proceedings by serving a sopeana to the service provider/operator to fully identify the accused infringing party.
 Once this information has been acquired that person can be served directly.
 Barring the aforementioned nothing in the DMCA legislation prevents the repeat filing of take-down Notices on the same items or material, certainly once the allotted time has passed for resolution per individual DMCA incident [fn.#12].So there's nothing I can do to stop 'false' accusations of content theft/misuse?